princeofguilty/ares/README.md

 4. Ares pip at the end isn't setup correctly

 ## :scroll: Changelog
-Fluxion gets weekly updates with new features, improvements and bugfixes.
+Ares gets weekly updates with new features, improvements and bugfixes.
 Be sure to check out the [Changelog] (https://github.com/deltaxflux/ares)

 ## :octocat: How to contribute